 We take pride in the appearance of our trucks, as we believe clean trucks are a reflection of our customers as well as OD.
 To minimize water use when washing our trucks, we recycle truck wash water in our service centers in Memphis, Tennessee; Denver, Colorado; Fort Wayne, Indiana; and White Pine, Tennessee.

 Many OD service centers have pallet recycling programs, so damaged pallets can be recycled or repurposed.
-We also recycle oils, filters and scrap metal from our maintenance shops, which has a significant impact in a fleet with more than 9,000 tractors.
+We also recycle oils, filters and scrap metal from our maintenance shops, which has a significant impact given the size of our fleet.

 Within the service center network and our corporate office, we have incorporated centralized printing to minimize paper use.
 We also invest in paper shredding and recycling to further minimize the impact of our paper use.
 In addition, we have installed filtered water bottle refilling stations so our employees can bring reusable water bottles to work - reducing plastic bottle usage and disposal.